 "That's something I've been trying to preach to our players all season, to be more vocal," Zortman said.
 "Because, if you're vocal, that means your mind is in the game and your body will follow.
-I told them (Greencastle-Antrim is) a very vocal team and, if you let them get in the game,

 But despite the ending, the Squirettes have big reason for optimism.

 Both Greencastle-Antrim and Delone qualified for the quarterfinals of the district tournament.

 The Squirettes, earning the second-place bid out of Pool A, will face the Pool D first-place team, Susquehannock, on Wednesday at Lower Dauphin.